The German Shepherd Temperament - Aggressive or Just a Myth?

 It definitely has a positive impact on the patient as well as the GSD.

-Protective and Selfless
+Protective and selfless

 The German Shepherd has a natural protective instinct that does not waver.